 Leeds United released a statement in September 2024 confirming that Elland Road will be expanded and that the new capacity will be 53,000.

 The expansion aims to modernise Elland Road while preserving the intense atmosphere that the stadium has always been famed for.
-The expansion work will focus on the North and West Stands and will be executed in phases to ensure minimum disruption.
+The expansion work will focus on the North and West Stands and will be executed in phases to ensure minimal disruption.

 The statement read: